 Age can also contribute to stroke risk.
 Although anyone can experience a stroke, risk generally doubles with every decade of life.
 Women are less likely to experience strokes than men, but because they tend to experience strokes at a later age, they are more likely to experience death as a result.

-The most common causes of carpal tunnel syndrome include:
+The most common causes of a stroke include: